 — A tailored blank is a metal sheet which consists of several pieces of simple sheets joined together.
 The thicknesses and the materials of the individual sheets may both differ.
 Nevertheless, a tailored blank is one single part from the χMCF point of view.
 Since one property would not provide an identifier for the complete part, the part label must be used, or else an assembly of several properties.

-— Sometimes, a cast part can be represented with FE shell element formulation in its thin areas, whereas solid elements (with different properties) are used in other areas.
+— Sometimes, a cast part can be represented with finite element (FE) shell element formulation in its thin areas, whereas solid elements (with different properties) are used in other areas.

 — Due to stamping processes for example, physical behaviour and thickness may vary even within one originally homogeneous sheet metal, requiring several properties for a correct simulation.